Updated July 13, 2024

 (i) Pocket clips, pouches, and tethers

 Place a tether tab inside a phone case and attach a retractable coil leash.
 The wallet phone case from Smartish has a secure pocket for cash and a few cards, and the Cocases phone tether tab with an adhesive backing stays in place when fixed to the inside of the case.
 A retractable coil with a lobster clasp at each end allows for easy access to a phone while remaining attached to the pocket.
-The leash comes in various lengths.
+The leash comes in two different lengths.

 phone-retractable-coil-leash